Level 6

 Course code: B5L2

-Study our outstanding Costume Construction degree, in collaboration with the Royal Opera House, awarded by University of the Arts London.
+Study our outstanding Costume Construction degree in collaboration with the Royal Opera and Ballet (formerly known as the Royal Opera House).

-The BA (Hons) Costume Construction programme places an emphasis on the knowledge and use of both historical and contemporary pattern cutting, construction, textiles and finishing techniques.
-Areas of study may include opera, dance, theatre, musical theatre, performance art, film and television.
+The BA (Hons) Costume Construction course places an emphasis on the knowledge and use of both historical and current pattern cutting construction print and finishing techniques.
+These are applied and accurately tailored to fit a modern day figure whilst effectively interpreting a certain shape silhouette or era of a given design.
+Areas of study will include; opera, dance, theatre, musical, theatre performance, art, film and television.
+Teaching is undertaken in small groups with a studio/making focus.

 Why study this degree at University Centre South Essex?

-This programme is delivered across two locations, the first at our Grays Campus, where our newly updated costume and print studios are based.
-The second at the ROH Costume Centre at Purfleet, this centre has been purpose built for the ROH and houses their archive collections, costume store and one of their workroom departments.
+This programme is delivered across two locations.
+The first at our Thurrock Campus where our costume and print studios are based.
+The second at the Royal Opera and Ballet Costume Centre at Purfleet.
+This centre has been purpose built and houses the RBO archive collections, costume store and workroom.
 Both campuses provide students the opportunity to utilise industry standard machinery and resources.

 Entry Requirements